risc0/risc0/website/api/blockchain-integration/contracts/verifier.md

 In this example, the `IS_EVEN` zkVM program verifies that the number, `x`, is even.
 By verifying a receipt with the [image ID][term-image-id] of that program in a `require` statement, it is guaranteed that the stored number will always be even.
-RISC Zero's zkVM and the `IS_EVEN` program guarantee is it computationally impossible to produce a verifying receipt for with an odd number.
+RISC Zero's zkVM and the `IS_EVEN` program guarantee that it's computationally impossible to produce a verifying receipt for an odd number.

 ## Versioning

-The `RiscZeroGroth16Verifier` contract is stateless and immutable.
+The [`RiscZeroGroth16Verifier`][RiscZeroGroth16Verifier.sol] contract is stateless and immutable.
 When new versions of the RISC Zero proof system are released, a new verifier contract will be deployed.

 When using this contract directly you can be sure that the verifier will never change, as it cannot be upgraded or otherwise mutated.